zaldre/blog/content/posts/kind.md

 Getting started with kind is straightforward.
 You'll need <a href="https://www.docker.com/">Docker</a> installed and running on your machine.

-Once that's done, you'll need to install the kind binaries
+Once that's done, you'll need to install the kind binaries.

-You can check the latest version and installation instructions at <a href="https://kind.sigs.k8s.io/docs/user/quick-start/#installation">kind's documentation</a>
+You can check the latest version and installation instructions in kind's documentation <a href="https://kind.sigs.k8s.io/docs/user/quick-start/#installation">here</a>.

 ### Creating your first cluster ###